 This is another top attraction of Salamanca.
 Convento de San Esteban church has an extraordinary facade and indoor architecture.
 Built in 12th century, formerly the building was dedicated to be a centre of study and technology.
 There is also a beautiful cortyard with columns and a garden.

-Casa de las Conchas – this is another amazing historic building with walls covered with a pattern of sea-shells.
+Casa de las Conchas – this is another amazing historic building with walls covered with a pattern of sea shells.
 The walls are decorated with over 300 shells.
 The sea-shells monuments are also present on the surrounding streets.
-It was built in 15th century and is currently house for a public library.
+It was built in the 15th century and is currently housed in a public library.
 It is believed that the shells are a symbol of the Order of Santiago and its related Camino de Santiago pilgrim route.
 There is also the other theory, which is more romantic.
-It states that the repetition of the shells on the facade Don Rodrigo´s symbol of love for his wife Doña Maria, that’s why there are so many of them.
+It states that the repetition of the shells on the facade of Don Rodrigo´s symbol of love for his wife Doña Maria, that’s why there are so many of them.

 Convento de las Agustinas e Iglesia de la Purísima.